about domestic adoption

 What are requirements in the approval process?

-First, you will be required to complete the Domestic Adoption Orientation (DAO) Program with ASCS.
+First, you will be required to complete the Domestic Adoption Orientation (DAO) Program with The Evermore Centre.
 Next, you will attend an intake with a MSS caseworker and complete an application form.
 You will then be required to participate in 27 hours of Parent Resources for Information, Development, & Education (PRIDE) training, 3 hours of the Saskatchewan Aboriginal Cultural Component, and the completion of a Mutual Family Assessment home study process, including a Criminal Record and Child Welfare Background Check.

 Starting the Domestic Adoption Process